nt246/NTRES6940-data-science/analysis/lesson9-ggplot-part2.md

 ## Mapping variables onto aesthetics

 In the examples above, we have customized aesthetics based on constants that we input as arguments (e.g., the color / style / size isn't changing based on a variable characteristic or value).
 Often, however, we **do** want the aesthetics of a graph to depend on a variable.
-To do that, we'll **map variables onto graph aesthetics**, meaning we'll change how an element on the graph looks based on a variable characteristic (usually, character or value).
+To do that (as we've discussed earlier), we'll **map variables onto graph aesthetics**, meaning we'll change how an element on the graph looks based on a variable characteristic (usually, character or value).

 > When we want to customize a graph element based on a variable's characteristic or value, add the argument within `aes()` in the appropriate `geom_*()` layer.
 In short, if updating aesthetics based on a variable, make sure to put that argument inside of `aes()`.